-Yet in startling ways, there are parallels between the Huguenots and modern day Americans—right down to the mistakes we’re repeating for similar reasons.
+Yet in startling ways, there are parallels between the Huguenots and modern day Christianity—right down to the mistakes we’re repeating for similar reasons.

 They lived in the 16th , 17th and 18th centuries, followers of Martin Luther who were exterminated for rejecting the control of the Catholic Church and embracing a theology that prized relationship with God.
 At a time when political clout depended on religious dominance, their departure from state mandated theology was seen as a mutiny—its perpetrators too dangerous to be allowed to speak.